 Submissions must follow the instructions to authors outlined on the Taylor & Francis author guidelines page for International Journal of Digital Earth.
 Word templates are available on the web site and papers are typically 5000‐8000 words in length.

 Papers should be submitted online at the International Journal of Digital Earth's Manuscript Central Site.
 New users should first create an account.
 Once a user is logged onto the site submissions should be made via the Author Centre.
-Please indicate the paper is submitted to Special Issue on “Big Earth Data in Support of SDG 15, Life on Land” in the cover letter.
+Please indicate the paper is submitted to Special Issue on “Innovative approaches and applications on SDGs using SDGSAT-1” in the cover letter.

 We look forward to your contributions.
 Please do not hesitate to contact the Guest Editors with any questions.